kHarshit/kHarshit/README.md

 ### Hi, I'm Harshit. 👋

-I'm currently solving Computer Vision problems at [Vehant](https://www.vehant.com/) using deep learning.
+I'm currently pursuing MS in Artificial Intelligence at [Northeastern University](https://www.khoury.northeastern.edu/).
+Before this, I worked as Machine Learning Engineer at [Vehant](https://www.vehant.com/).

 I'm B.Tech graduate in Computer Science and Engineering from AIACTR, GGSIPU, Delhi.
 My interests lie in solving machine learning and deep learning-based problems, preferably in the field of Computer Vision.
 I also have a keen interest in data science.

 ***Prefers to work with 🌱:*** Python, C++, PyTorch, Tensorflow/Keras, NVIDIA DeepStream, Django

-***Interests 🔭:*** stargazing, travelling, playing guitar, solving sudoku.
+***Interests 🔭:*** stargazing, traveling, playing guitar, solving sudoku.

 <p align="left">